Seva Mandir

-Seva Mandir is a grassroots NGO based in Udaipur, in the Rajasthan state of India founded by Dr. Mohan Sinha Mehta in 1968.
-The organisation turned 50 in 2018.
+Seva Mandir is an Indian grassroot NGO based in Udaipur, in Rajasthan state, founded by Dr. Mohan Sinha Mehta in 1968.
 Seva Mandir works mainly in natural resource development and sustainability, village development, women empowerment, education and health care, continuing education, and children's welfare.

 History

 Dr. Mohan Sinha Mehta (a distinguished Indian ambassador and civil servant) founded Seva Mandir in 1968.
 Initially, the focus of the organisation was to provide Adult Education, ensuring that they had the tools and knowledge to become leaders of their own development.

 Between 1973 and 1976, an extreme drought in Udaipur district led Seva Mandir to expand its focus to encompass relief and agriculture extension services.
 Eventually, the organisation moved to work on empowerment and primary education as well.

 Current activities

 Development of Natural Resources

 Seva Mandir develops water harvesting systems to increase the availability of water for agriculture and clean drinking water for communities.
 Furthermore, the organisation works on regenerating common land.
 The majority of the rural and tribal communities depend on the common land for their survival.
 More than 120 million trees have been planted in an effort to combat climate change.